The short version=I got a divorce and I haven’t dated.

 If you truly love someone, like for reals, with all your heart and soul, and you love spending time with them, you go before God and all, I’m here to tell you: it still might not work.
 What the hell kinda fucked up shit is that?

 Now the article has started.
 This right here is where I’m stuck.
 I never got my answer.
-I decided it was God’s fault (since we got married in the Orthodox church in Southie, with the candles and the procession and everything).
+I decided it was God’s fault (since we got married in church in Southie, with the candles and the procession and everything).

 This is a tough one because I don’t want to talk about it, I don’t want to write about it.
 I want to be like Woody Allen.
 His screenplays are so honest and are nothing short of brilliant.
 In Manhattan, Woody Allen’s character tries to run over his ex-wife’s new lesbian lover.
 The ex-wife is publishing a tell-all.
 He is so specific in characterizing neurosis.
 Instead of furiously posting to my zero followers on blogspot, maybe I should write a play.
 Or try to run someone over.